TSON-RH/buy-service/README.md

 - [ ] Create the database by running `npm run seed`
 - [ ] Create the dist folder by running  `npm run dev`
 - [ ] Spin up the server on your maching by running `npm start`
+- [ ] Open up a browser and navigate to localhost:3003